Teppen-io/c10r/conf.d/README.md

 ## Template Strings

-`dest` can include [Python Template Strings](https://docs.python.org/3/library/string.html#template-strings), which will be substituted for columns returned by your SQL query.
+`dest` can include [Python Template Strings](https://docs.python.org/3/library/string.html#template-strings) in the _file_ portion of the filepath.
+They will be substituted for columns returned by your SQL query.

 E.g. If your query returns the following: